Chenchen2001/GaoDePOIS/README.md

 Get your API key from https://lbs.amap.com/ and then use it.

-need package 'requests' being available
+need package 'requests' being available, using `pip install requests` in shell or cmd to intall it for python.